FlorentinTh/LIARA-SHCA/docs/docker.md

 ### 2.4 Deploy a GUI to manage the swarm

-* run the following command to get the [portainer](www.portainer.io) compose file :
+* run the following command to get the [portainer](http://www.portainer.io/) compose file :
 ```
- curl -L https://downloads.portainer.io/portainer-agent-stack.yml -o portainer-agent-stack.yml
+ curl -L https://raw.githubusercontent.com/FlorentinTh/PiSwarm/master/compose-files/portainer.yml?token=ACX0vbcWxfkK06CYIZqVEnrnnygQUnbwks5cmoVIwA%3D%3D -o /tmp/portainer.yml
 ```
 * deploy the stack :
 ```
-docker stack deploy --compose-file=portainer-agent-stack.yml portainer
+docker stack deploy --compose-file=/tmp/portainer.yml portainer
 ```
-_It will automatically deploy a single instance of the Portainer Server, and deploy the Portainer Agent as a global service on every node in the cluster_
+It will automatically deploy a single instance of the Portainer Server, and deploy the Portainer Agent as a global service on every node in the cluster.

+_**Issue** : wait for portainer v1.20.2 or 1.21 (external DB feature) to enable HA on the swarm with more than one replica of the service._

 * access the GUI through a browser :
 ```
 http://@IP_of_master_node:9000